davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 If the venue is using electronic Penalty and Lineup Tracking (ePLT) devices, it is possible this task will be handled by the Penalty and Lineup Trackers as part of their duties.
 If not, at the start of each Jam it is essential that the Scorekeepers know who their Jammers and Pivots will be.
 As these positions are identified and noted on the scoresheet, the SBO should also input this information into the scoreboard so it can be displayed for announcers and attendees as well.

-### 3. Starting and Ending Jams
+### 3. Starting and Ending Game Play

+Events begin at the end of their signal, not counting echos and confirmation.
+The scoreboard should be updated to reflect these changes in game status accordingly.

-Jams begin when the Jam Timer whistles and gives the hand signal, Jams end at end of the first cycle of the 4-whistle cadence to call off a Jam.
-After any timeout, the next Jam must begin within 30 seconds of the end of the rolling whistle.
+* Jams begin when the Jam Timer whistles and gives "dropping hand/waving flag" hand signal.
+* Jams end at end of the first instance of the 4-whistle cadence to call off a Jam.
+* Timeouts and Reviews likewise begin at the end of the 4-whistle cadence to halt the clock.
+* After any timeout/review, if there will be another Jam it must begin within 30 seconds of the rolling whistle.

-While it is the duty of the Jam Timer or Skating Officials to initiate these signals, the SBO must be ready to update the scoreboard.
+While it is the duty of the Jam Timer or Skating Officials to initiate these signals, the SBO must be aware and ready to update the scoreboard.
+But the SBO should also try to avoid anticipating evens and mistakenly starting/ending a jam or calling anything but an Official Timeout in order to avoid confusion.

 Additionally, most of the information in the WFTDA Stats Book will be indexed against a Period and Jam number, which officials typically verify against the scoreboard as they complete their paperwork.
-This means having the correct Jam count displayed is as important as the game clock.
+Mistakenly starting/ending Jams will cause confusion and requires a great deal of effort to correct, so the correct Period and Jam count must be displayed at all times.

 ### 4. Ensure Clock Time Is Accurate

-**The official Period time, Lineup, and Jam time remaining are what is displayed on the scoreboard.**   It is paramount that the SBO do everything in their power to keep this accurate.
+**The official Period, Lineup, and Jam time are what is displayed on the scoreboard.**   It is paramount that the SBO do everything in their power to keep this accurate and in sync with the Jam Timer.

 There will always be some natural drift between the signals from other officials and the SBO.
-A fraction of a second is frequently gained or lost at the start and end of the Jam due to human error or delays in the scoreboard input.
+A fraction of a second is frequently gained or lost at the start and end of every Jam due to human error, other tasks diverting attention, or normal delays in the scoreboard input/software.
 Crew heads will decide on what an acceptable limit is based on each game, but any variance between the official time and the Jam Timer's backup timer should be weighed for it's impact and the official time adjusted accordingly.
-For most regulation or sanctioned games, anything more than 1-2 seconds should be considered impactful enough to warrant pausing gameplay between Jams to make the correction.
+For regulation or sanctioned games, anything more than 1-2 seconds should be considered impactful enough to warrant pausing gameplay between Jams to make the correction.

 In May 2024 WFTDA released revised rules that declare the Period clock should stop when a timeout/official review is REQUESTED, not when it is AWARDED.
 For example, consider the following scenario:

 > * Jam number 18 ends, both teams leave the track and begin returning to their respective benches and the scoreboard immediately enters a 30-second Lineup phase.
 > * While the Lineup clock on the scoreboard reports the time is 3 seconds into the Lineup, Red team captain stands up and immediately uses both the "O" hand signal and verbal call for an Official Review.
 > * Due to both teams' skaters taking the track and obstructing the view, neither the Jam Timer nor any infield Referee initially see or hear the Red captain.
-> * An Outside Pack Referee starts to take their position for the start of the next Jam, sees Red Captain, and immediately signals a 4-whistle cadence to stop play and echoes the captain's call for an Official Review
+> * An Outside Pack Referee starts to take their position for the start of the next Jam, sees Red Captain, and immediately signals a 4-whistle cadence to stop play and echoes Red captain's call for an Official Review
-> * Head Ref echoes the whistle and call to confirm the Official Review.
+> * Head Ref echoes the whistle and call to acknowledge the Official Review and signals both captains and coaches to the infield.
-> * The SBO initiates a Team Official Review in the scoreboard software, freezing the game clock and with the Lineup clock reporting we are 11 seconds into the Lineup phase.
+> * The SBO initiates a Red Team Official Review in the scoreboard software, freezing the Period and Lineup clocks.
+The Lineup clock is stopped showing 11 seconds had elapsed during the Lineup phase.

-A total of 8 seconds lapsed between the captain's request and the Official Review being rewarded.
-The new rules would state in this case, after updating the scoreboard to reflect an Official Review for the Red team but before gameplay resumes, the SBO should also restore the time lost while the Red captain was trying to get officials' attention.
-The exact amount of time restored to the clock should be ultimately be confirmed by the Jam Timer, Head NSO, and Head Ref before being communicated to the SBO.
+A total of 8 seconds passed between the captain's request and the Official Review being rewarded.
+Under the new revision, after updating the scoreboard to reflect an Official Review for the Red team but before gameplay resumes the SBO should also restore the time lost while the Red captain was trying to get officials' attention.
+The exact amount of time restored to the clock should be confirmed by the Jam Timer, Head NSO, and Head Ref before being communicated to the SBO.

 ### 5. Display Team Timeouts, Official Reviews, and Official Timeouts

 In addition to having all game clocks displayed correctly, the SBO is also responsible for confirming all timeouts and reviews requested are allocated from the appropriate team, and that the scoreboard shows the correct number of remaining reviews and timeouts for each team.

 Any medical, safety, or operational issue should result in immediately calling off the active Jam and starting an Official Timeout to address the problem.

-Whenever a team timeout or review is requested, the Jam Timer or another non-skating official should initiate signaling from the Pivot Line on the track, and __MUST__ maintain visual signaling for the type of timeout and who requested it until the scoreboard shows the correct reason gameplay was halted.
+Whenever a team timeout or review is requested, the Jam Timer or another non-skating official should initiate signaling from the Pivot Line on the track, and **MUST** maintain visual signaling for the type of timeout and who requested it until the SBO can update the scoreboard to show the correct reason gameplay was halted.
 Once the scoreboard is updated, the visual signaling can be deemed optional until the rolling whistle is completed to resume play.

+When coming back from any timeout or review, the SBO should allow the timeout counter to continue running.
+The Jam Timer is required start the next Jam within 30 seconds of their rolling whistle, but it is not required to end the timeout and manually start a new Lineup phase.

 ### 6. Dealing With Scoreboard Problems